-Note 8.
+Note 9.
 Directors Fees

 The independent directors receive an annual fee of \$35,000.
 They also receive \$7,500 plus reimbursement of reasonable out-of-pocket expenses incurred in connection with attending each board meeting and receive \$2,500 plus reimbursement of reasonable out-of-pocket expenses incurred in connection with attending each committee meeting.
 In addition, the chairman of the audit committee receives an annual fee of \$25,000 and the chairman of each other committee receives an annual fee of \$10,000 for their additional services in these capacities.
 In addition, other members of the audit committee receive an annual fee of \$12,500 and other members of each other committee receive an annual fee of \$12,500 and other members of each other committee receive an annual fee of \$6,000.
 No compensation is paid to directors who are "interested persons" of the Company (as such term is defined in the 1940 Act).
-For the year ended September 30, 2011, we accrued \$0.4 million for directors' fees expense.
+For the years ended September 30, 2012 and 2011, we accrued \$0.5 million and \$0.4 million for directors' fees expense, respectively.

-Note 9.
+Note 10.
 Earnings Per Share